-5.5.2 Departmental Complaint: If the employee/unpaid intern/volunteer/contractor chooses not to use the self-help option or the self-help option has been unsuccessful in resolving the problem, the employee/contractor can file a complaint with their immediate supervisor, with any supervisor or manager in the department, or the Departmental EEO Representative.
-The Departmental EEO Representative shall receive the complaint; and refer the matter to the department head or the EEO Officer.
+5.5.2 Departmental Complaint: If the employee/unpaid intern/volunteer/contractor chooses not to use the self-help option or the self-help option has been unsuccessful in resolving the problem, the employee/contractor can file a complaint with their immediate supervisor, with any supervisor or manager in the department., or the Departmental EEO Representative shall receive the complaint; and refer the matter to the department head or the EEO Officer.

-The manager and/or supervisor who obtains knowledge of a complaint must immediately notify the department head or the Departmental EEO Representative and the EEO Officer.
+The manager and/or supervisor who obtains knowledge of a complaint must immediately notify the department head and the EEO Officer.
 Investigation of the complaint will be immediately undertaken by the appropriate official.
-The employee/unpaid intern/volunteer/contractor will be asked to complete a complaint form and to provide all documentation regarding the harassment/discrimination prepared by the employee/unpaid intern/volunteer/contractor and notes, letters, etc., given to the employee/unpaid intern/volunteer/contractor by the alleged perpetrator.
+The employee/unpaid intern/volunteer/contractor will be asked to complete a complaint form and to provide all the harassment/discrimination documentation regarding prepared bv employee/unpaid intern/volunteer/contractor and notes, letters, etc., given to the employee/unpaid intern/volunteer/contractor by the alleged perpetrator.
 Findings of the investigation will be provided to the appropriate officials for the prompt resolution of the complaint and the complainant will be notified in writing of the completion of the investigation.